wbamberg/idl-reference/docs/nsISAXXMLReader.md

 the parser.
 Once this method is called, the caller must not call
 one of the other parse methods.

-@param observer The nsIRequestObserver to notify upon start or stop.
-                Can be NULL.

 #### Parameters ####